cloudendpoints/endpoints-management-python/CONTRIBUTING.rst

 Now your local repo is set up such that you will push changes to your GitHub repo, from which you can submit a pull request.

--   Create a virtualenv in which to install `google-scc`:
+-   Create a virtualenv in which to install `google-esp-library`:

     ```bash
-    $ cd ~/hack-on-google-scc
+    $ cd ~/hack-on-google-esp-library
     $ virtualenv -ppython2.7 env
     ```